zhangchl007/OpenShift3.11-Custom-Grafana/README.md

 # Openshift 3.11 custom Grafana Dashboards

-Due to the readonly grafan with Openshift 3.11 CMO,This example creates a custom Grafana instance,It uses "OAuth" token to login Grafana, which was inspired by "https://github.com/openshift/origin/tree/master/examples/grafana"
+Due to the readonly grafan with Openshift 3.11 CMO, this example creates a custom Grafana instance and It uses "OAuth" token to login Grafana, which was inspired by "https://github.com/openshift/origin/tree/master/examples/grafana"

 ## Available Dashboards